 Massage moisturizer onto your hands to soften and nourish your skin.
-(Dermstore recommends Murad rejuvenating hand cream).
+(Dermstore recommends L’Occitane Shea Butter Hand Cream ).
 If you still have previous polish on from an old mani, gently remove any polish after you moisturize.

 Apply one layer of base coat to your nails.
 Next comes the the fun part—paint!
 Choose your favorite color and roll your polish between your hands, rather than shaking it, to avoid any bubbles.
 Begin painting at the base of your nails, closest to your cuticles.
 Swipe up the center and on each side.

 When Rodriguez applies color she says the best way is to “use three strokes and on the next round get any spots you’ve missed.
 That way you keep the layers thin (which helps with chipping) and you’re not polishing over any polish that’s already starting to dry.”

 Step 7: Clean Up

 Dip a cotton swab in nail polish remover and clean up any edges or polish on your skin.
 Wash your hands once your nails are dry to remove any excess acetone.